BaharanKh/GDML/README.md

 ## Data Generating Processes

-The code provides two data generating processes for synthetically simulating individual features within network: one with and one without non-linearity.
-You can use either of these dgps or add your dgp in `data_generative_process.py` file.
+The code offers two data generative processes for simulating individual features within a network: one with non-linearity and one without.
+You can use either of these DGPs or add your own in the `data_generative_process.py` file.

 ## Models